 Many people who come for career counseling are preparing to apply for specific positions in their field.
 An important preparation in this process involves bringing resumes and cover letters "up to speed."

-As a human resources consultant, I have reviewed (and at times edited) thousands of resumes.
-Roughly 80% of the resumes that I have seen would have benefitted greatly from a revision.
+As a human resources consultant, I have reviewed (and sometimes edited) thousands of resumes.
+Over 80% of the resumes that I have seen would have benefitted greatly from a revision.

 Professional resume writers usually charge in the hundreds of dollars for a resume overhaul.
 This can be an excellent investment!
 However, I help my clients to rework their resumes as a part of the career counseling process.
 In addition, I explain why I consider the changes important.